BrianArchibald/mysql-postgres/README.md

 select u.id, p.id post_id, first_name, title from users u
 inner join posts p on u.id = p.creatorId
 where p.title like '%second%' -- any number of characters before or after the word second

+-- %post .. it has to end with the word post --
+-- post% .. " " starts with post
+-- %post% .. anywhere
+-- %my%post% is also valid
+it is case sensitive

+ilike -- ignores case sensitivit

+ -- 1 to many with posts, single post can have many comments -- 1 to many with users, single user can have many comments create table comments ( id serial primary key, message text not null, post_id int references posts(id) -- this references what post id the comment creator_id int references user(id)

+)